Gurinov scores 4, Stars rally to clinch series over Flames - WHIZ News

 A turnover by Pavelski led to the first goal by the Flames when TJ Brodie’s shot was deflected by Andrew Mangiapane’s stick that was parallel to the ice.
 It was 2-0 when Johnny Gaudreau scored with a shot from an awkward angle from behind the net with the puck ricocheting off the Khodobin’s skate and into the net.
 It was 3-0 after their seventh shot, with Rasmus Andersson scoring on an odd-man rush.

-Heiskanen got the Stars on the board midway through the first with a power play goal after a game-changing penalty against Milan Lucic for goal interference.
+Heiskanen got the Stars, who called their timeout after the third Calgary goal, on the board midway through the first with a power play goal after a game-changing penalty against Milan Lucic for goal interference.

+“It was one of those moments where I think everyone understood it was, we haven’t played our game.
+We’re seeing their best game,” Pavelski said of the timeout.
+“It was a good timeout as far as catch your breath let’s try to get back to our game then.
+That power play goal was was enormous for us.
+It kind of stopped their push.”

 Another penalty by Lucic, for delay of game after knocking the puck over the glass, led to Faksa’s go-ahead goal.